moby/moby/README.md

 * Copy-on-write: root filesystems are created using copy-on-write, which makes deployment extremeley fast, memory-cheap and disk-cheap.

-* Logging: the standard streams (stdout/stderr/stdin) of each process container is collected and logged for real-time or batch retrieval.
+* Logging: the standard streams (stdout/stderr/stdin) of each process container are collected and logged for real-time or batch retrieval.

 * Change management: changes to a container's filesystem can be committed into a new image and re-used to create more containers.
 No templating or manual configuration required.